nuntius-rex/elithica-spa/README.md

 The evolution of this project can be explored in the following repos:

 In the first SPA Router repo, I wanted to build a SPA application with plain JavaScript.
-Borrowing from a few sources, I was able to accumulate the basics and run on Node with Express.
+Borrowing from a few source examples, I was able to accumulate the basics and run on Node with Express.

 [Simple SPA Router](https://github.com/nuntius-rex/simple-spa-router.git)